Title

 The Philippine Bureau of Immigration issues rules on the Provisional Work Permit (PWP) for aliens with pending AEP or 9 (g) employment visa applications, allowing them to work for three months or until a 9 (g) working visa is issued, with required documents and fees specified, and repealing any inconsistent circulars, effective 15 days after publication and receipt by the Office of the National Administrative Register.

-The PWP is issued when aliens have commenced employment while their applications for an Alien Employment Permit (AEP) or 9(g) employment visa are still pending.
+Aliens who have already commenced employment while their applications for an Alien Employment Permit (AEP) or 9(g) employment [commercial] visa are still pending must secure a PWP.

-The PWP is valid for three (3) months or until a 9(g) employment visa has been issued in favor of the applicant, whichever comes first.
+It is valid for three (3) months or until a 9(g) working (commercial) visa has been issued in favor of the applicant—whichever comes first.

-Total fees amount to P4,040, covering application fee, certificate fee, legal research fee, service fee, PWP fee, and express lane fees among others.
+The total is P4,040, broken down into application fee, certificate fee, legal research fees, service fee, PWP fee, and express lane fees.

 Analyze Cases Smarter, Faster